h15200/notes/react-testing-library.md

 - used to assert that an element does NOT exist
 - getBy can't assert a missing element as it will throw an error, while queryBy will return null
 - if queryBy returns more than 1 match, it will throw an error
-- `querryAllBy` returns an array of all matching nodes OR an EMPTY ARRAY if not found
+- `queryAllBy` returns an array of all matching nodes OR an EMPTY ARRAY if not found

 ### findBy[...]